MaksimDzhangirov/backendBankExample/docs/part44-eng.md

 }
 ```

-But first, let's go back to the RPC login user.
+But first, let's go back to the RPC `LoginUser`.
 Here, just
 before creating a session, we will call
 `server.extractMetadata()`, and pass in the context, that we
 receive from the input argument of the `LoginUser` method.